There are plenty of Android apps out there but choosing the best Android VPN is harder than you might think.

 We generally recommend those that have a large number of servers, spread across a wide variety of countries, so you’re not plagued by overcrowding and can get an IP address from many countries as well as secure web traffic.

 How to choose an Android VPN?

-- Widgets: If you love controlling your Android apps from your phone’s home screen then a limited number of VPN apps have built-in widgets that allow you to turn the VPN on and off at the flick of a switch.
+- Widgets: If you love controlling your Android apps from your phone’s home screen then a limited number of VPN applications have built-in widgets that allow you to turn the VPN on and off at the flick of a switch.

 Which Android VPN is best for you?

 It has the best balance of simplicity and features.
-However, choosing a VPN is not an exact science and much of which is ‘best’ will be down to your usage.
+However, choosing a VPN for Android isn’t an exact science and the ‘best’ VPN for you will depend on your individual requirements

 To help you make a decision on which is the best Android VPN app for you we’ve listed some of the most common uses: